 5.2.6 Further versions of SQSS

-5.2.6.1 If the Authority directs a change to the SQSS the Secretary shall
+5.2.6.1 If the Authority directs a change to the SQSS the Licensee shall

 provide a revised version of the SQSS in accordance with the terms of such notice, update the Modification Register and publish the revised SQSS on the ISOP website.

-W
+No change shall be made to the SQSS without prior consent of the Authority.

 5.2.6.2 A Modification to the SQSS shall take effect from the date and time as specified in the direction referred to in sub-paragraph 5.2.6.1.